mfabijanic/ldapsearch/README.md

 # Prerequisites

-U must have installed ldapsearch tool.
+You must have installed ldapsearch tool.

 In Ubuntu install ldap-utils.